It's Frisky Friday! Yay! And I'm sharing another excerpt from my first spanking romance in the Corbin's Bend series, A Simple Misunderstanding.

 He came to her rescue when she needed him most, almost to lose her when she disobeyed him.

 In this scene, which begins Chapter 12, Eleanor Benson (Elly) is due to be released from the hospital, after a five day stay.
-Gerald Douglas (Jerry, who is Corbin Bend's vet) has been at her side almost the whole time, but he had to leave the day before for an emergency when a pet dog was run over by a car.
+Gerald Douglas (Jerry, who is Corbin Bend's vet) has been at her side almost the whole time, but he had to leave the day before for an emergency.
 When he called Elly that evening to tell her he was driving back to Denver, she sounded strange on the phone, but insisted he remain in Corbin's Bend, claiming she wanted to go to sleep early.
 Certain she was not telling him the truth, he pressed a little harder only to have say she had to hang up because a nurse just came in.
 Convinced something was up, he calls the nurse's station, but they claim Elly is alone and nothing out of the ordinary has happened.
 He stays home as she wanted, but remains ill at ease.
-When he arrives at the hospital the next morning, Elly is nearly in a panic, so he promptly assumes control by drawing Elly down on his lap and getting her to tell him what's wrong.
-However, even Jerry didn't expect Elly's abusive husband, Arthur, to try and get her in the hospital.
-He tells Brent what he knows and lets him work on being a detective while he addresses his problem with Elly.
+When he arrives at the hospital the next morning, Elly is nearly in a panic, so he promptly assumes control by grasping her fingers.

 M/F Domestic Discipline in Colorado.